MagnusLii/iot-project-tx00ex87-3001-Stargazer/esp32-cam/Readme.md

 - Enable PSRAM in `menuconfig`
 - Set Flash and PSRAM frequiencies to 80MHz (Flash speed must be set before PSRAM speed can be changed)
 - Set Flash size to 4MB
+- Set `Long filename support` to `long filename buffer in heap` and lenght to 255.

 ### Code notes